What is the Skilled Worker route?

 - A certificate of Sponsorship (CoS), which is issued by the employer

-- The job offer must be at or above RQF3
+- The job offer must require a skill level at or above RQF3 (A level equivalent)

-- Evidence of meeting the level of English language
+- Evidence of meeting the required level of English language skills

-- Evidence that they meet the maintenance requirement, either by showing evidence of their savings or am undertaking from their employer
+- Evidence that the candidate meets the maintenance requirement, either by showing evidence of their savings or an undertaking from their employer

-- TB test, if your country is listed on the Appendix T
+- TB test, if your country is listed on Appendix T

 What are the qualifying points for a Skilled Worker visa?

-- Mandatory 50 points attribute for all the skilled migrants which are
+- Mandatory 50 points attributed to all skilled migrants which are as follows:

 - Tradeable salary points